github662/dunhuang/README.md

 <br>
-This is the code for Warse Self-Attention Transformer (Wsa-former) to reconstruct corrupted image.
-Given one image and mask, the proposed **Wsa-former** model is able to reconstruct masked regions.
+This is the code for amba Prior and Wavelet-Sparse Transformer (MP-WSA) to reconstruct corrupted image.
+Given one image and mask, the proposed **MP-WSA** model is able to reconstruct masked regions.

 ## Illustration of MP-WSA
 ![](https://github.com/huangwenwenlili/wsa-former/blob/main/images/wsa-former-architecture.png)